 To help preserve these resources and the continued opportunities for you to enjoy using your vehicle on public lands, we ask that you observe the guidelines listed above and report violations.

-Riding in closed areas can result in a fine of up to $300, 6 months in jail or both a fine and imprisonment.
+Riding in closed areas can result in a fine and/or imprisonment.

 For more information, please call the Forest Service at 580-494-6402.